 Open Monday, Thursday, Friday and Saturday, 10 am – 5 pm, Sunday, 1 – 4 pm.

 Old Police Cells Museum

-This Brighton museum in the Town Hall at the bottom of Prince Albert Street is a museum for legal eagles.
+This Brighton Museum in the Town Hall at the bottom of Prince Albert Street is a museum for legal eagles.
 A tour takes you through the old police cells and includes 200 years of Sussex policing and crime history.
 It touches on the 1964 clash between the Mods ‘n’ Rockers, as well as the bombing of the Grand Hotel by the IRA.
-They’re also currently working on two exhibitions, one about crime scenes and the other about women in the police.
 It’s a small and fairly new museum and a work in progress but friendly, informative and highly recommended.

 Brighton Museum & Art Gallery